Otemba/paypal-to-eth/mining/README.md

 ﻿# paypal-to-eth
 Mining new Contracts in Ethereum without the need for an account by offering a PayPal transaction in a web dialog.

+	// mode "liftoff" for mining new Contracts
+	"flow" : "liftoff",

 ## Basic concept
 Any webpage may start a dialog by sending and receiving a json file.
 TODO example